3 best practices to increase your app retention rate

 In-app messaging checks the boxes

-In-app messaging helps you actively engage users and deliver a seamless customer journey.
+In-app messaging helps you actively engage users and deliver a seamless customer lifecycle.
 You can help them build proficiency, achieve their rewards, and build the habit of using your app faster.
 Meanwhile, the one-on-one interactions deliver a relevant, personalized experience that enables mobile app users to access the resources they need to accomplish their goals.

 A Comscore research found that in-app messages are eight times more effective in engaging users than push notifications.
 Brands that use in-app messaging are 3.5 times more effective in increasing app user retention than those that don’t.